Areas of Interest & Expertise

 - Memory Work

-She joined the University in 2020.
-She has worked for five years as faculty at the Centre for Wellness and Justice at at Baduku Community College, an initiative of the NGO Samvada, Bangalore.
-She was Convener of Kanaja: Knowledge and Resource Centre at Samvada.
+Nitya joined the University in January 2020.
+Before this, she worked for five years as faculty at the Centre for Wellness and Justice, Baduku Community College (an initiative of Samvada NGO in Bengaluru).
+At Samvada, she was also the convener of the Kanaja Youth Research Cell.

 Texts ranging from the years before and after Independence to the India of the 21st century.

-- Vasudevan, Nitya and Nithin Manayath.
-2011.
-Queer Histories of the Internet, unpublished monograph for the Histories of the Internet (Researchers at Work) project, Centre for Internet and Society, Bangalore, India.
+- Vasudevan, N., & Manayath, N. (2011).
+Queer Histories of the Internet.
+Unpublished monograph for Histories of the Internet (Researchers at Work) project, Centre for Internet and Society, Bangalore.